wilhelmson arkitekter:

 2006

-_cities. architecture and society, 10th international architecture exhibition, la biennale di venezia
+_cities, architecture and society, 10th international architecture exhibition, la biennale di venezia

 ------